-If the gate to God’s kingdom is narrow, does this mean that God is narrow-minded?
-If the highway to hell is broad, does this mean that its inhabitants are broadminded?
-Is Lucifer tolerant and accepting of you and me because he lets us travel down a six-lane freeway uninhibited, while God seemingly hasn’t upgraded Heaven’s accessibility by holding on to an antiquated narrow little gate that people have to pass through?
-Not only do we have to deal with a narrow gate but also with a difficult road leading up to it … does this mean that God doesn’t want us in Heaven in the first place?
+The gate to God’s kingdom is narrow; does this mean that God is narrow-minded?
+The highway to hell is broad; does this mean that hell’s inhabitants are broadminded?
+Is Lucifer tolerant and accepting of you and me because he lets us travel down a six-lane freeway uninhibited, while God seemingly hasn’t upgraded heaven’s accessibility by holding on to an antiquated little gate that people have to pass through?
+Not only do we have to deal with a narrow gate, but also with difficult road conditions … does this mean that God doesn’t want us in Heaven in the first place?

 If something in the Bible rubs me the wrong way this usually piques my interest.
 It makes me curious, and I want to dig deeper.
-Nothing is what it seems – especially when it comes to God – and knowing that God has the biggest heart and the sharpest mind, there’s no way that He could be narrow-minded.
+Nothing is what it seems – especially when it comes to God – and knowing that God has the biggest heart and the sharpest mind, there is no way that He could be narrow-minded.
 So, what is up with this narrow gate and the bumpy road leading up to it?
 Does God just have a weird sense of humor?
 And is Lucifer being hospitable having a broad freeway leading to his hellish home?
 I believe we get the point when we not only look at the road but also consider its destination.

 “God blesses those who are poor and realize their need for him, for the Kingdom of Heaven is theirs.”